Article published November 2016 and updated September 2023.

 In 2021 the complex was acquired by the Vlčkový Family Foundation who announced to transform it into a children’s hospice.
 Additionally community spaces are planned.

-The first project of the reconstruction is a gardener’s house which is planned to be finalized in 2023.
+The first project of the reconstruction is a cafe in the gardener’s house which is planned to be finalized in 2023.

 Deteriorating villas in Bubeneč district